octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 ### PATH Setup

-Note that at the opening of each new terminal you should set up the PATH.
+Note that at the opening of each new terminal, you should set up the PATH.
 Otherwise, just add `./` at the beginning of each command in this chapter.

 ```shell
 export PATH=~/tezos:$PATH